4 Best Thermal Receipt Printers for 2023

 This article is part of a larger series on POS Systems.

 Thermal receipt printers are tissue box-sized printers that connect to a cash register or point-of-sale (POS) system and print hardcopy receipts for sales transactions.
-Thermal receipt printers are the most common in small businesses because they print using heat on thermosensitive paper rather than expensive ink cartridges.
+Small businesses commonly use thermal receipt printers because these devices print using heat on thermosensitive paper rather than with expensive ink cartridges.
 Pricing for a solid thermal printer averages around $350.
 You can purchase them directly from retailers or via your POS system supplier.

 Based on our evaluations, the best thermal printers are: